Yandex Cloud

 The certificate must be located in the same folder as your CDN resource.

-• certificate_manager_id: User certificate ID in Certificate Manager.
+• certificate_manager_id: Custom certificate ID in Certificate Manager.

 • redirect_http_to_https: Parameter to redirect clients from HTTP to HTTPS, true or false.
-Available if an SSL certificate is used.
+This parameter is available if an SSL certificate is used.

-• secure_key: Secret key that is a string of 6 to 32 characters.
-It is required to restrict access to a resource using secure tokens.
+• secure_key: Secret key, that is a string of 6 to 32 characters, which is required to restrict access to a resource using secure tokens.

 • enable_ip_url_signing: Optional parameter that enables restricting access to a CDN resource by IP address using secure tokens.
-A trusted IP address is specified as a parameter outside a CDN resource when generating an MD5 hash for a signed link.
+The trusted IP address itself is provided outside the CDN resource and specified as a parameter when generating an MD5 hash for a pre-signed URL.
 If the parameter is not set, file access will be allowed from any IP address.

 • ip_address_acl: IP-based access policy parameters:

 • policy_type: Policy type.
-The possible values include:
+The possible values are as follows:

-• allow: Allowing policy.
+• allow: ALLOW policy.
 Access to the resource content will be allowed for any IP addresses other than those specified in the ip_address_acl.excepted_values parameter.

-• deny: Blocking policy.
+• deny: DENY policy.
 Access to the resource content will be denied for any IP addresses other than those specified in the ip_address_acl.excepted_values parameter.

 Note

-If you delete the secure_key and ip_address_acl parameters in the configuration file, these options will not be automatically disabled.
-To disable the secure_key and ip_address_acl options, use the CLI or API.
+Deleting the secure_key and ip_address_acl parameters in the configuration file will not automatically disable them.
+You can delete secure_key and ip_address_acl using the CLI or API.

 2. Create the resources: